The bill is due 26 days from the statement date. This is the case whether you receive your bill on a monthly or bi-monthly schedule.

 They vary depending on the number of units, type and frequency of services being billed; contact us for a price quote and proposal.

 Yes, MeterNet also provides the same great services we offer to HOAs and Condos to apartment complexes nationwide.
 While our focus and business practices are geared towards Association billing, the benefit for apartment complexes is a higher level and quality of service.

 Yes, depending on the location.
 In general we don’t provide sub-metering for these utilities in the Western U.S. because of the providing utility’s and state regulations.
 However this dynamic is substantially different in the eastern U.S. and Canada, so we look at each case separately to determine the suitability based on local regulations.

 Yes, we sell meters from the following manufacturers: Badger, Neptune, Sensus and Master-Meter, all well-known brands with quality products.

 Basic manual read meters are from $80 up to $165 for a standard 5/8 x 3/4” household meter.
 Adding an encoder for reading an interior installed meter from the outside adds another $115+, or for radio read add $165, plus $2000 for the base station and setup.
 Please contact us about our meter rental options

-The cost of installation can vary from community to community depending on the location of the individual unit’s shut off valve, size & type of pipes, as long as there is an existing individual shutoff valve for each unit, if there is not and the plumbing requires major reconfiguration expect $125-$250 per unit.
+The cost of installation can vary from community to community depending on the location of the individual unit’s shut off valve, size and type of pipes.
+As long as there is an existing individual shutoff valve for each unit, and the plumbing does not require major reconfiguration, expect $125-$350 per unit.
+We also offer installation rental programs with little to zero up-front costs.
 Please contact us about our installation rental options.

 MeterNet offers several brands of meters for both cold and hot water applications.
 Each have their own specific qualities and we select only the best options for each project.
 All meters that we sell are institutional grade and approved by AWWA.
 In California we only utilize meters that are type certified and sealed by Weights & Measures for accuracy.